what is a wpforms hidden fielld

 Few things in life are as exciting as discovering secrets.

-The WPForms hidden field is invisible to visitors, but it can be incredibly valuable to you by letting you collect useful metadata with a user’s entry.
+The WPForms hidden field is invisible to visitors, but it can be incredibly valuable by letting you collect useful metadata with a user’s entry.

 You can set up the hidden input field to collect information like locations, IP addresses, referrer URLs, and all kinds of fun stuff from people who fill out forms on your website.

-In this post, I want to share some common ways that you can use the Hidden field to gather some really useful information, all without affecting user experience.
+In this post, I want to share some common ways that you can use the Hidden field to gather useful information, all without affecting user experience.

 What Is the Purpose of the Hidden Field?